kimmodal/AI-Learning-Resources/README.md

-# AI Learning Resources
+# Learning AI Resources
-Good AI learning resources I have benefited from.
+Good AI learning resources I have found useful.

-- I tried to list this by reading order
+- I tried to list them in a suggested reading order.
 - Prerequisite: Basic knowledge of programming or how computers work at the level of first year CS intro course

 ## General Overview